By Jeff Holder

 The now infamous Bible scene came about because#mce_temp_url# of Dennis.
 On the hospital set, while waiting for the next shot, he opened the bedside drawer and found a Gideon Bible.
 He began to flip through and read.
 Just then, the shot was ready, and they filmed Dennis reading the Bible.
 It wasn’t planned but it was a great moment and was added into the film.

 Later that scene was taken out and the conversation began about the need to have it in.
 Thankfully, the shot went back into the final film.

 SOUL SURFER is still in some theaters and will make its way onto DVD soon.
-Be sure to check it out.Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Be sure to check it out.Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!